 A bank certificate is usually a one-page document that certifies that you have an account with that branch.
 Often, the latest available balance is indicated.
 But in some banks, you can request that some details be included.

 A power of attorney (POA) is a legally binding document that allows you to appoint someone to manage your property, medical, or financial affairs.
 Although it can be uncomfortable to think about needing it, a POA is an important part of your estate plan.

 A POA is typically used if you cannot manage your affairs.
 Each type gives your attorney-in-fact—the person who will make decisions for you—a different level of control.
 Some POAs take effect immediately after they’re signed, and others only kick in after you’re incapacitated

-A completion certificate is a legal document that is given to housing projects once they have reached completion, following an approved building plan.
-A completion certificate is awarded to any housing project after authorities concerned make a physical visit to the site and check all the paperwork to ensure the housing project has not flouted any applicable building bye-laws.
+A completion certificate is a legal document that is given to housing projects.
+Once they have reached completion, follow an approved building plan.
+A completion certificate is awarded to any housing project after authorities concerned to make a physical visit to the site and check all the paperwork to ensure the housing project has not flouted any applicable building bye-laws.
 The responsibility to get a completion certificate for a housing project lies with the developer

 You can hire a property manager after all these matters, but you still need to manage your property manager to ensure the good condition of the rentals.

 In line with this, property dealers typically charge around 25% of the rent as commission which is more than long-term rental properties.